Oushesh/llm_rust_django_backend/README.md

    * Pitch: Native Integrations:

 ## Why are we better than UI Path?
-   The old one is clunky
+   The old one is clunky and what UI Path did
+   -- no expensive consultation Fees.
+   -- 10x faster at 10x cheaper price.